Elijah is an author, blogger, and editor. He enjoys traveling and exploring hidden corners of the world.

-After the bankruptcy, the cemetery was sold to a corporation made up of New York City residents, but they too went bankrupt and the cemetery was sold to a local country club.
+After the bankruptcy, the cemetery was sold to a corporation made up of New York City residents, but they too went bankrupt, and the cemetery was sold to a local country club.

 In 1918 a man by the name of William Christian volunteered to become the caretaker of the cemetery, and he continued to do so until 1961, the year in which he passed away.

-The last known burial at Pinewoods occurred in 2005, and since then the cemetery has become the basis for many urban legends.
+The last known burial at Pinewoods occurred in 2005, and since then, the cemetery has become the basis for many urban legends.

-Life Magazine Article That Never Was
+The Life Magazine Article That Never Was

 There is a persistent rumor that Life magazine once ran an article stating that Pinewoods is one of the top 10 most haunted places in the United States.
 I conducted my own research to try to confirm this, but I was unable to find any such article.
-The town historian has stated that she too has not been able to locate the alleged article.
+The town historian has stated that she, too, has not been able to locate the alleged article.
 One person even went as far as contacting Life magazine—and they denied the rumors.
 They never wrote such an article.

 An Empty Mausoleum

-The mausoleum at Pinewoods is a beautiful building.
-Its ceiling is made of copper, and there are over one hundred marble catacombs.
+The mausoleum at Pinewoods is a beautiful building; its ceiling is made of copper, and there are over one hundred marble catacombs.
 However, the mausoleum is completely empty.
 Its purpose was not to bury the dead but to store them during the winter months when the ground was too frozen to dig.

 Suicide and a Ghost

 Some say that he and his girlfriend parked their car at the entrance and spent the night talking.
-At some point the girlfriend fell asleep, and when she awoke she found that he had shot himself in the head.
+At some point, the girlfriend fell asleep, and when she awoke, she found that he had shot himself in the head.
 Others say that she woke up to find him hanging from a tree.

-Many people say that if you drive by at night you can see the troubled man roaming the cemetery.
-Others say if you call his name three times he will appear.
+Many people say that if you drive by at night, you can see the troubled man roaming the cemetery.
+Others say if you call his name three times, he will appear.
 His aura is explained to be a “warm feeling”—not cold, like most spirits.
 His spirit is described as giving off warm feelings of comfort, especially to those who are depressed, because he does not want them to share his fate.